morsica/cluster-scheduler/README.md

 ## The Problem

-You share a booking link on weekends.
-By Monday, your calendar looks like this:
+You share a booking link, by Monday, your calendar looks like this:

 ```
 16:00 ░░░░ free